...Highlights: great macro life/ marine diversity...

 ...Diving environment: beginner and advanced divers, very popular...

-Most people who come to dive in the Sipadan area stay in a resort on nearby Mabul Island and their diving experience is a combination of the 2 islands - macro sites and critters, deep walls and big fish action.
+Most people who come to dive in the Sipadan area stay in a resort on nearby Mabul Island and their diving experience is a combination of the 2 islands - the macro sites and critters of Mabul, and deep walls and big fish action of Sipadan.

-Pulau Mabul (as it is known locally) is a small sandy island with coconut trees, a local fishing village, and of course dive resorts.
-It is only 25 minutes or so boat ride from Sipadan Island itself.
+Pulau Mabul (as it is known locally) is a small sandy island with coconut trees, a local fishing village and, of course, several dive resorts.
+It is only 25 minutes or so boat ride from Sipadan Island itself making it the most convenient base for diving there.
 It has long lived in the shadow of its famous neighbour but is now emerging as a dive destination in its own right.

 As critter-diving has increased in popularity over the years, many scuba divers now come to Mabul, not only for the big fish action of Sipadan, but for the incredible array of macro-life to be seen at Mabul Island.
-Sandy sea-beds, coral outcrops, small walls and artificial reefs and jetties, are all home to some of the seas most amazing little creatures.
+Sandy sea-beds, coral outcrops, small walls and artificial reefs and jetties, are all home and prime locations for finding some of the seas most amazing and elusive little creatures.

 It is often the sign of a good place when underwater photographers are around and there are always a few scuba diving here at Pulau Mabul (often they are only here for the macro sights, and not at Sipadan!), so you can be sure that there are a wealth of interesting marine creatures lurking in every nook and cranny around the island.